Minoru/minoru-fediverse-crawler/index.md

 want you to go straight to building *that*, without spending your energy on re-inventing the "Fediverse crawler" wheel.

-## How to remove an instance from this list?
+## How to remove a node from this list?

-You can only do this if you're the instance's administrator.
+You can only do this if you're the node's administrator.

 If you're running **GNU Social** or **Friendica**: set the `site.private` property to `1` or `true` in the StatusNet config.